Best Cheap Internet Providers January 2026

 Internet Deal FAQs

-You should expect to pay about $60 on average for reliable, internet service.
+You should expect to pay about $70 or more per month for reliable, internet service.
 Keep in mind that doesn’t include added services like TV plans, equipment rental fees, or taxes.
-However, internet prices and plans vary drastically depending on where you live and what connection type you have available near you.
+Factor in another $10-$15 per month for equipment rental, if needed.
+Internet prices and plans vary drastically depending on where you live and what connection type you have available near you.
 Enter your zip code here to find and compare plans near you.

 Internet connection is all about speed and coverage.
 And for the most part, it’s priced relative to how much you can achieve with a certain type.